evkx/evkx.github.io/content/models/byd/dolphin/dolphin_44.9kwh/_index.md

 ---
 title: BYD Dolphin 44.9kWh
 linktitle: "Dolphin 44.9kWh"
-description: "BYD Dolphin 44.9kWh is an all-electric crossover with a WLTP range of up to 340 km (211 miles).
+description: "BYD Dolphin 44.9kWh is an all-electric hatchback with a WLTP range of up to 340 km (211 miles).
 EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true